meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Auto Scrolling

-This option defines whether to use the "*automatic*" scrolling or the "*normal*" one.
+This option defines whether to use the `automatic` scrolling or the `normal` one.
 It also has affects the way the sections fit in the browser/device window in tablets and mobile phones.

 ### Fit To Section